 I decided to call in a distribution network expert, Dr. David Sweeting who was a world authority on the operation of electricity networks and after several more government grants, we developed a conductor mounted ‘LineTracker’ which logged all relevant data, such as line current, voltage, power factor, fault wave shapes, conductor temperature, etc. and overcame the errors complained about by the utilities, as well as providing other useful data for planners, maintenance staff and operational personnel.
 This was a world first and after travelling around North America, I decided to open an office in Denver, Colorado, as North America was the world’s largest English speaking market.

 To finance the company, I floated it on the Canadian TSX Venture Exchange, by buying a public company shell.
-We had several international patents on our technology and were the first in the field with an affordable product providing important data for many electricity utility departments and many large companies were intrigued by our LineTracker, now named LineIQ, to such an extent that one of the world’s largest engineering companies began negotiating to buy the company for A$210 million, even though in my opinion, the technology was ‘blue sky’ and still needed a lot of work before it was fully commercialised.
+We had several international patents on our technology and were the first in the field with an affordable product providing important data for many electricity utility departments and many large companies were intrigued by our LineTracker, now named LineIQ, to such an extent that one of the world’s largest engineering companies began negotiating to buy the company for A$210 million, even though in my opinion, the technology was ‘blue sky’ and still needed a lot of work before it was fully commercialized.
 Unfortunately about this time (2001) the ‘tech bubble’ burst and the acquisition company management was instructed not to proceed with any further negotiation.
-Our share price went south and we were unable to raise more capital.
-However we managed to survive, changed our name to GridSense Inc. and are now operating in California and Sydney, with many more products and employees.
+The company changed its name to GridSense Inc. and is now operating in California, with many more products and employees.

 is an online course that shows you exactly how you can use Linkedin to